Azure/azure-sdk-for-js/sdk/cognitiveservices/cognitiveservices-formrecognizer/README.md

 This package contains an isomorphic SDK for FormRecognizerClient.

+> Please note, a newer package [@azure/ai-form-recognizer](https://www.npmjs.com/package/@azure/ai-form-recognizer) is available as of August, 2020.
+While this package will continue to receive critical bug fixes, we strongly encourage you to upgrade.

 ### Currently supported environments

 - [LTS versions of Node.js](https://nodejs.org/about/releases/)
 - Latest versions of Safari, Chrome, Edge, and Firefox.

+See our [support policy](https://github.com/Azure/azure-sdk-for-js/blob/main/SUPPORT.md) for more details.

 ### How to Install